ROCm/hipSOLVER/docs/reference/api/types.rst

 .. meta::
-  :description: hipSOLVER documentation and API reference library
+  :description: hipSOLVER data types API documentation
-  :keywords: hipSOLVER, rocSOLVER, ROCm, API, documentation
+  :keywords: hipSOLVER, rocSOLVER, ROCm, API, documentation, data types

 .. _library_types:

 ********************************************************************
-hipSOLVER datatypes
+hipSOLVER data types
 ********************************************************************

-hipSOLVER defines types and enumerations that are internally converted to the corresponding backend types at runtime.
-Here we list the types used in the regular API.
+hipSOLVER defines data types and enumerations that are internally converted to the corresponding backend types at runtime.
+Here are the types used in the regular API.

 hipSOLVER regular API types
 ================================